dirkkok101/zork/docs/testing/data-loader-testing.md

 ### Key Takeaways for Writing Better Tests

 1. **Always Read the Implementation First**: Don't assume what the code does - verify it
+2. **Understand Actual Data Distribution**: TREASURE type has 0 items, TOOL has 164 items
-2. **Use Complete Mock Data**: Include ALL required fields to avoid validation errors
+3. **Use Complete Mock Data**: Include ALL required fields to avoid validation errors
-3. **Implement Flexible Path Matching**: Handle various path formats in mock systems
+4. **Implement Flexible Path Matching**: Handle various path formats in mock systems
-4. **Ensure Object Identity When Required**: Use proper caching for reference equality
+5. **Architecture Determines Testing**: ItemDataLoader is stateless (.toEqual() for data equality, not .toBe())
+6. **Integration Tests Need Setup**: Import '../setup' for real filesystem access
+7. **Category ≠ Type**: Different organizational structures in data
-5. **Match Error Messages Exactly**: Check the actual error strings in implementation
+8. **Match Error Messages Exactly**: Check the actual error strings in implementation
-6. **Understand JavaScript/TypeScript Behavior**: Arrays are objects, strict mode affects property operations
+9. **Understand JavaScript/TypeScript Behavior**: Arrays are objects, strict mode affects property operations
-7. **Set Realistic Performance Expectations**: 2x improvement is more realistic than 10x
+10. **Set Realistic Performance Expectations**: ItemDataLoader is stateless (no caching performance benefits)
+11. **Test With Real Data**: Use actual counts (214 total, 164 TOOL, 0 TREASURE)
+12. **Handle Special Characters**: Items like "!!!!!" and "*bun*" exist in data

 For detailed examples and patterns, see the [Unit Test Best Practices](./unit-test-best-practices.md) document.